Two amazing weeks!

 University of Kent

 I do a lot of volunteering work, such as various STEM outreach events, as well as organising different conferences, student mentoring and so on.
+I work closely with Primary Engineer Leaders Award organising various events to encourage young people to get into engineering.
+Also, this is my second time being part of I’m an Engineer, three years after I participated in I’m an Engineer, get me out of here! (the robotics zone).

 As hobbies that are not related to my work, I have recently discovered a passion for calligraphy, which I found very relaxing and satisfying.
 I love visiting places and I always try to find time to visit someplace new every time.
 I love watching films and TV shows.
 But my favourite way of relaxing is in a coffee shop with a nice cup of coffee.

-In the summer of 2016, we have started using our three robots in school for teaching purposes.
+In the summer of 2016, I started using our three robots in school for teaching purposes.
 Depending on the age group of the students and on the nature of the session, we can offer either and interactive session in which the students can build tangram puzzles and the robot then recognises them, programming session (drag and drop, or coding), lectures, or demonstrations.

 What I'd do with the money